This hearty black bean soup is full of creamy black beans, sweet apples, chopped vegetables, and a roasted hot sauce for a deep kick of flavor!

 - 8 cups chicken stock

-- 2 tbsp El Yucateco Black Label Reserve Hot Sauce
+- 1 tablespoon El Yucateco Black Label Reserve Hot Sauce

-- 1 Granny Smith or other tart apple peeled, cored, and diced
+- 1 medium Granny Smith or other tart apple (peeled, cored, and diced)

 - Freshly ground black pepper